-I suspect that there was some sort of glitch in their system, because I had recently signed up for the company’s email newsletter.
-My birthday was coming up and I wanted to snag my birthday freebie!
+I suspect that there was some sort of glitch in their system because I had recently signed up for the company’s email newsletter.
+(My birthday was coming up and I wanted to get a coupon for some free food.)
 Otherwise, I have no idea how they would have gotten my mailing address.

 I have, however, complained to companies and asked for a discount or refund a few times in the past.
 But only when service I received was truly awful.